Oliver's Cornwall

 The Camel Trail

-Until the 1970s a branch railroad in the Camel Valley linked Padstow and Wadebridge with the main line at Bodmin.
+Until the 1970s a branch railway in the Camel Valley linked Padstow and Wadebridge with the main line at Bodmin.
 Now it is an 18-mile hiking, horse riding and cycling trail, extended to Wenford Bridge on a former quarry tramway, again alongside the river.
-For the cyclist it then effectively continues as the Camelford Way as far as the town of Camelford, making a total trail of some 26 miles.
-If you are visiting Bodmin, an short extension to th trail follows what was once a packhorse route as far as Bodmin Jail.
-You can get refreshments in Padstow and Wadebridge, at a tea garden near Dunmere, at the excellent Borough Arms at Dunmere and at a tea room off the trail in Tresarrett.
+For the walker only it then effectively continues as the Camelford Way as far as the town of Camelford, making a total trail of some 26 miles.
+If you are visiting Bodmin, a short extension to the trail follows what was once a packhorse route as far as Bodmin Jail.
+Refreshments in Padstow and Wadebridge, at a tea garden near Dunmere, at the excellent Borough Arms at Dunmere and at a tea room off the trail at Keybridge Farm near Poley's Bridge - and since February 2014 at Snail's Pace Café at Wenford Bridge.
 Hikers, beware summer vacation time when there can often be far too many cyclists for comfort, particularly between Padstow and Wadebridge.
-Horses and hikers are supposed to take precedence over cyclists but not many cyclists choose to behave as if they know that.
-Bikes can be hired in Padstow, Wadebridge and Bodmin.
+Horses and walkers are supposed to take precedence over cyclists but not many cyclists choose to behave as if they know that.
+Bikes can be hired in Padstow, Wadebridge, Bodmin.and Wenford Bridge.
 For walkers the level firm terrain could not be easier - but can be extremely boring compared with the Coast Path or Bodmin Moor.
-The most interesting section to walk is that between Padstow and Wadebridge which follows the delightful estuary of the River Camel.
+Most interesting section to walk is Wadebridge to Padstow, following the delightful estuary of the River Camel.
+See below for update info on "Babes and Bikes"

 Padstow Harbour, start of the Camel Trail